alchemyplatform/aa-sdk/CONTRIBUTING.md

    - Build the project with `yarn build`.
    - Run existing tests using `yarn test` to ensure everything is working correctly.

 4. **Make Changes**: Now, you can start making changes to the packages or docs.
-When updating or adding new functionality, update or add a new doc in `site/packages/*` corresponding to the package you've worked on to document the changes.
+When updating or adding new functionality, update or add a new doc in `site/packages/*` corresponding to the package you have worked on to document the changes.

 5. **Re-verify Tests**: After making your changes, re-run `yarn test` to ensure all tests still pass.